kdeldycke/awesome-engineering-team-management/readme.md

 ## Cognitive Tools

+Collection of thinking frameworks to help on decision making, understand systems and solve problems.

 - [Mental Models I Find Repeatedly Useful](https://medium.com/@yegg/mental-models-i-find-repeatedly-useful-936f1cc405d#.qb3gkdmtk) - Huge compiled list of mental models.
 Became the basis of book.
 - [First principles and asking why](https://www.theengineeringmanager.com/growth/first-principles-and-asking-why/) - “Our ability to think in abstractions can weaken our judgement, as those abstractions may no longer be as true as they once were.
 Also a similarly dangerous evolutionary trait is our ability to think in analogy, where we make assumptions based on the comparison of two things that are not actually related.”
 [Elon Musk explains it better](https://www.youtube.com/watch?v=NV3sBlRgzTI).
 - [The Art of Powerful Questions - Catalyzing Insight, Innovation, and Action](https://umanitoba.ca/admin/human_resources/change/media/the-art-of-powerful-questions.pdf) - “Leaders believe that they are being paid for fixing problems rather than for fostering breakthrough thinking.”